JinRcn/SRD-RE/README.md

       -bam <output.bam>: The input BAM file (output from the previous step).

-      -suffix bam: The suffix of the input file.
+      -suffix suffix: The suffix of the input file.
 [Default: bam]

       -outdir outdir: The output directory for results.